FA-25-mixed-reality-production-support/.github/profile/README.md

 # Context-based mixed reality support for production

-In this course we will build two prototype for a failure management system.
-We plan to address two domains: dynamic parking and digital health.

-The first project caused puzzle parking adresses the problem of bin packing - how can you arrange parking space in an optimal, similar to valet parking, but in 3D - the parking project consist of several use cases:

-describe parking lot: each parking lot consists of moving platforms, which can be rearranged in 3D space to minimze the amount of space taken.

-### Remote inspection

-Drone creates digital map of the puzzle parking lot using SLAM technology.
-Due to failures the map needs to constantly updated and compared with a 3D model which then gets updated.
-Similarly, planned changes to the parking box should be visualized beforehand.
-For any unplanned changes notifications will be send to the specific users.
-The people affected by the changes are notified automatically. (for both planned and unplanned changes)

-### Remote management and Maintenance planning

-In this use case the actor is a manager for several puzzle-parking lots.
-The parking manager has a 3D digital twin of the real parking lot to get an overview on possible bottlenecks and necessary repairs.
-The manager needs to manage failures within the system

-Visionary scenario: the manager receives a notice about a malfunction in a parking system.
-A remote Maintenance worker and manager can then inspect the failure of the system using argumented reality remotly to plan the repair.
-A repair plan is devised, consisting of navigation to the site, a material list and an estimated time to repair, all of which is optimized using previous failures.

-(Translate use case to medical issues)

-### 4 eyed repair inspection

-### Tumor conference

-We model the repair process similar to a tumor conference known from medicine.
-The purpose of the tumor conference is to plan a operation involving several stakeholders.
-Several specialists are required.

-### Optimization of available space

-### Rearangement of available space in real time

 The goal of the Ferienakademie 2025 is to develop a flexible application which visualizes work instructions.
 _Input_: Textual instructions, 3D data, construction data, component plan
 _Output_: Video, cinematics model for AR & VR applications